 Lawsuits filed against Uponor allege the brass fittings used on its PEX plumbing systems are defective and can crack, burst, and fail prematurely.
 Property owners claim they were forced to make expensive repairs to their homes after their PEX plumbing systems failed and their walls, floors, and other personal items were damaged.
 According to the lawsuits, Uponor has previously admitted its brass fittings were defective and could cause property damage; however, the distributor allegedly failed to provide adequate compensation to property owners whose homes, businesses, or other residential properties were damaged by the defective brass fittings.

 If you believe your property has been damaged by faulty plumbing parts from Uponor, you may be entitled to compensation.
-The attorneys working with ClassAction.org are currently reviewing legal claims against the distributor and would like to hear from anyone who believes they may have Uponor’s allegedly defective fittings installed in their homes.
-To learn more about your potential legal rights, please contact us today by filling out our free case review form.
+Attorneys are currently reviewing legal claims against the distributor and would like to hear from anyone who believes they may have Uponor’s allegedly defective fittings installed in their homes.

 Property owners across the country are currently taking part in a class action lawsuit against Uponor.
 The suit alleges the distributor knew the brass fittings used in its PEX plumbing system were defective, but continued to distribute the product.
 The plaintiffs also claim Uponor deceptively advertised its PEX systems and violated its warranties when they tried to have their systems replaced or repaired.